 Enemy special purpose forces (SPF), or perhaps a newer artificial intelligence-driven small UAS that does not rely on line-of-sight communications back to a ground-based human controller, would present a definite threat.
 A TAA 30 kilometers behind the FLOT is still within range of new indirect fire assets.
 A small UAS that finds a TAA can immediately pass that information back to an artillery unit.
-An aviation battalion on the ground would make a tempting target for an enemy willing to erate entire grid squares to achieve their desired effect.
+An aviation battalion on the ground would make a tempting target for an enemy ack to Tabl their desired effect.